AshwinRaikar88/AI-Research/Computer Vision/Opencv Frame capture/README.md

 * To capture an image press 's'
 * If you want to quit, just press 'q'

-The image will be saved in output directory
+The image will be saved in output directory.

 ### Capture image after a specified time delay
 Run app_delay.py on the terminal